mohwa/seogi/README.md

 ```

 ## Object Type API

-This api include argument of object type and same to console api
+This api include argument of object type and it same to console api

 ```javascript
 dir({ x: 1 });